IJmouri/e-commerce-site.github.io/readme.md

-This is a e-commerce site built using laravel framework.
+This is a e-commerce site, built using laravel framework.